RAMDAC

-As of 2006, the DAC of a modern graphics card runs at a clock rate of 400MHz.
-However, video cards based on the XGI Volari XP10 run at 420 MHz DAC.
-The highest documented DAC frequency ever achieved on a production video card for the PC platform is 550 MHz, set by BarcoMed 5MP2 Aura 76Hz by Barco.

 History

 The term RAMDAC did not enter into common PC-terminology until IBM introduced the IBM VGA display adapter in 1987.
 The IBM VGA adapter used the INMOS G171 RAMDAC.
 The INMOS VGA RAMDAC was a separate chip, featured a 256-color (8-bit CLUT) display from a palette of 262144 possible values, and supported pixel-rates up to approximately 30 Mpix/s.

 As clone manufacturers copied IBM VGA hardware, they also copied the INMOS VGA RAMDAC.
-Advances in semiconductor manufacturing and PC processing-power allowed RAMDACs to add direct-color operation, which is a mode of operation that allows the SVGA-controller to pass a pixel's color-value directly to the DAC-inputs, thereby bypassing the RAM lookup-table.
-Another innovation was Edsun's CEGDAC, which featured hardware-assisted spatial anti-aliasing for line/vector draw-operations.
+Advances in semiconductor manufacturing and PC processing power allowed RAMDACs to add direct-color operation, which is a mode of operation that allows the SVGA-controller to pass a pixel's color value directly to the DAC-inputs, thereby bypassing the RAM lookup-table.
+Another innovation was Edsun's CEGDAC, which featured hardware-assisted spatial anti-aliasing for line/vector draw operations.

-By the early 1990s, the PC chip-industry had advanced to the point where RAMDACs were integrated into the display controller chip, thus reducing the number of discrete chips and the cost of video cards.
+By the early 1990s, the PC chip industry had advanced to the point where RAMDACs were integrated into the display controller chip, thus reducing the number of discrete chips and the cost of video cards.
 Consequently, the market for standalone RAMDACs disappeared.
-Today, RAMDACs are still manufactured and sold for niche applications, but in obviously limited quantity.

-In modern PCs, the RAMDAC(s) are integrated into the display controller chip, which itself may be mounted on an add-in-board or integrated into the motherboard core-logic chipset.
-The original purpose of the RAMDAC, to provide a CLUT-based display-mode, is rarely used, having been supplanted by True Color display modes.
-However, many CAD and video editing applications use hardware overlay, combined with the programmable palette, to ensure the user interface does not disrupt the rendering of editing window.
+The display controller chip itself may be mounted on an add-in-board or integrated into the motherboard core-logic chipset.

+The original purpose of the RAMDAC, to provide a CLUT-based display mode, was supplanted by True Color display modes.
+Eventually, as digital display interfaces became mainstream, the RAMDAC became obsolete.